-The Organisational Covid-19 Risk Assessment is available here and should be adapted for local use - Updated February 2021
+June 2021 Update - The updated version of the Organisational Covid-19 Risk Assessment is available here and should be adapted for local use

 The need for FFP3 Mask (oral nasal disposable mask respiratory protection) to be worn is identified through clinical risk assessment.
 The mask is used to protect against respiratory borne pathogens.
 To use these masks, relevant staff must be ‘face fit tested’ to ensure that they can achieve a suitable face fit of the mask and that it operates at the required efficiency.